Al-Shawkani: Legacy

-Muhammad Al-Shawkani is widely regarded as one of the most prolific Hadith scholars of his time; whose ideas influenced later Salafi movements.
+Muhammad ash-Shawkani is widely regarded as one of the most prolific Hadith scholars of his time; whose ideas influenced later Salafi movements.
 He played a major role in the revival of the works of medieval theologian Ibn Taymiyya.
 He was one of the most prominent figures in the late lineage of hadith-oriented Sunni scholars that emerged in Yemen with Muhammad ibn Ibrahim al-Wazir (d.
-1436 C.E).
+1436 A.C).
 Salafis in Sa'ada, would later claim ash-Shawkani as an intellectual precursor.
 Future Yemeni regimes would uphold his Sunnization policies as a unifier of the country, invoking his teachings to undermine Zaydi Shi'ism under the broad label of "Islamic reform".
-Shawkani is popularly deemed as a Mujaddid of his era by adherents of the Wahhabi and various Salafi movements.
+Ash-Shawkani is popularly deemed as a Mujaddid of his era by adherents of the Wahhabi and various Salafi movements.